adityapandey27/video_platform/Readme.md

     a. for time being storin DB name : DB_NAME
 6. There are two ways using which we can do data base connectivity
     a. firstely index file gets executed by node/nodemon, so we can write db connection funtion here only
-    b. can create db file, write function here then call in index and then execute (learner about process.exit)
+    b. can create db file, write function here then call in index and then execute (learne about process.exit)

             install mongoose, express and dotenv
             a. index.js